Geoscope is a 100% Australian owned and operated, Sydney business.

 The Electromagnetic frequency of the signal can be adjusted to find specific utilities that match that frequency.
 Adjusting the frequency allows you to pinpoint the target and separate it from other, surrounding pipes and cables.

-There are several ways to induce the signal onto the line, but normally you would either connect to the target conductive pipe or use an induction clamp around the cable to conduct the signal.
 When using the induction clamp, it’s important to ensure that the clamp is fully closed around the target cable.

 However, these methods need access to a connection point like a pit or electrical switchboard etc. If there’s no connection point access, then the transmitter can be laid over the line and the signal induced into the ground.
 This is a slightly less accurate option and depth readings can be inadequate although with potholing and NDD verification, we can achieve some good results.